 Partnership with Jour de la Terre

 Alfred Dallaire MEMORIA is proud to announce it is teaming up with Jour de la Terre Québec for 375 000 Arbres, a project to plant 375,000 trees in the Greater Montreal region for the 375th anniversary of the town.
 Under this partnership, the 48 trees at the MEMORIA's Jardin des Memoires will be included in the project's tally and catalogued online at 375000arbres.org, encouraging a re-think of how natural greenery can be used in funeral rituals.

 As a gesture of its commitment, MEMORIA offers each family that chooses to hold a ceremony at the Jardin des mémoires the opportunity to "adopt" five newly planted trees, free of charge.
 Family members and loved ones will be able to dedicate the trees in memory of their loved one with a photo and in memoriam message on 375000arbres.org's virtual map.
 It's an environmentally friendly and modern way of paying homage to those who've passed away.

 Funerals with minimum impact on the environment

 For us at MEMORIA, sustainable development is not a fad or a matter of image.
 It is a commitment dictated by our environmental conscience, and an undeniable necessity that translates into day-to-day initiatives enabling us to offer funerals planned and performed in respect of nature, without costing more.
 For example:

-- you can arrange a viewing without the diseased being embalmed (of course, in accordance with laws in force).
+- you can arrange a viewing without the deceased being embalmed (of course, in accordance with laws in force).